DeepEarthSchool/DeepEarthSchool/index.md

 ## Deep Earth Doctoral School
+24th of october - 4th of november, 2022

 You can use the [editor on GitHub](https://github.com/DeepEarthSchool/DeepEarthSchool/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.